New: Read the summary report of the workshop Data Diplomacy: Big Data for Foreign Policy on 9 October 2017

 Big Data for Diplomacy

-The second seminar will look more closely at big data in the context of diplomacy and foreign affairs, and will assess best practices and potential pitfalls.
-The seminar will take place in Helsinki in autumn 2017.
+The second seminar looked more closely at big data in the context of diplomacy and foreign affairs, and assessed best practices and potential pitfalls.
+Read the summary report.